Nitish1206/Start-up/Anaconda Install/readme.md

+# Anaconda

+Conda is an open-source package and environment management system that runs on Windows, macOS, and Linux.
+Conda quickly installs, runs, and updates packages and their dependencies.
+It also easily creates, saves, loads, and switches between environments on your local computer.
+It was created for Python programs, but it can package and distribute software for any language.

 # Anaconda Installation

 |  Note: Follow for GUI QT ```apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6``` |